Montage Technology: Background

 In October 2014, the audit committee completed its review and concluded that the allegations were unfounded.
 The acquisition proceeded in November, valuing Montage's equity at US$693m.
 The fraud allegations against Montage remain unproven given that there were no management or auditor resignations.

 In 2015, Montage attempted to acquire Pericom Semiconductor Corp and in October made an unsolicited offer of US$435 million.
 However Pericom rejected the offer citing financing and regulatory risks.
 In November, Pericom agreed to be acquire by Diodes Incorporated for US$413 million.

 In January 2016, Intel stated it had formed a chip venture with Montage and Tsinghua University.
 Tsinghua would develop a reconfigurable computing processor module and associated system software that would work with a standard Xeon microprocessor.
 Montage would commercialize the product for sale in the Chinese market.

 In May 2018, Montage reactivated fundraising.
 Investors included CITIC Securities and China Electronics Corporation.
 However the China Integrated Circuit Industry Investment Fund did not invest in it despite being related to semiconductors.

 On 22 July 2019, Montage was one of the first companies that were listed on the Shanghai Stock Exchange STAR Market.
 Between the first day of trading on Monday to Wednesday, its shares jumped 206%.
 Intel which still had a 9% stake in Montage from the time Intel Capital invested in it made a 528% return with its stake being worth $1.1 billion.

 In December 2023, Montage unveiled its 5th Gen Jintide lineup of processors which were repackaged Intel Emerald Rapids.

+On 9 January 2026, Montage held a secondary listing on the Hong Kong Stock Exchange.